Rental Pet Policies: As a Landlord, Should I Allow Pets?

 An assistant dog carrying a medical aid pouchPets vs. Assistance Animals

 Understanding the contrast between Assistance Animals and Pets is crucial.
 It's vital to distinguish how service animals and Emotional Support Animals (ESA) should be handled differently.
-The obligation to offer appropriate accommodation to both the owner and their animal is mandated by the Fair Housing Act (FHA) and the Americans with Disabilities Act (ADA).
+The Fair Housing Act (FHA) and the Americans with Disabilities Act (ADA) oblige landlords to offer appropriate accommodation to both the owner and their animal.

 It's important to note that service animals and ESAs are distinct from "pets," you are prohibited from levying pet rent or a security deposit from tenants with service animals.